jirutka/rsub-client/README.md

       -                     Read from the standard input.
       FILE                  File to open (will be created if does not exist yet).

-      FILE                  File to open (will be created if does not exist yet).
-                            Use '-' to read from the standard input.

-      -l NUM --line=NUM     Place caret on line [NUM] after loading file.
+      -l NUM --line=NUM     Place caret on line [NUM] after loading the file.
       -m NAME --name=NAME   The display name shown in editor.
-      -t TYPE --type=TYPE   Treat file as having [TYPE].
+      -t TYPE --type=TYPE   Treat file as having [TYPE] (e.g. rb, py, md).

     Options:
       -H HOST --host=HOST   Connect to host.
 Use 'auto' to detect the host from SSH.
       -p PORT --port=PORT   Port number to use for connection.
-      -w --wait             Wait for file to be closed by the editor.
+      -w --wait             Wait for file(s) to be closed by the editor.
       -f --force            Open even if the file is not writable.
       -v --verbose          Verbose logging messages.
       -h --help             Show this message and exit.